-The American Diabetes Association reports the average person with diabetes spends more $9,600 a year in related medical expenses.
-To help you reduce the extra financial burdens, here are some tips to save money and transform yourself into a "TPWD," or Thrifty Person With Diabetes.
+The American Diabetes Association reports the average person with diabetes spends more than $9,600 a year in related medical expenses.
+To help you reduce the extra financial burden, here are some tips on how to get what you need and save money.

 Many Americans now know about outrageously high insulin prices, thanks to our diabetes activist community and responsive media.
-But PWDs know there are plenty of other more mundane expenses too -- for one thing, the costs of adhesive wipes, lancets, alcohol swabs and other non-prescription supplies that can really add up.
+But people with diabetes (PWDs) know there are plenty of other more mundane expenses too — for one thing, the costs of adhesive wipes, lancets, alcohol swabs, and other non-prescription supplies that can really add up.

 The good news is that you can find some good deals for these online.

 On eBay, for example, a pack of 50 AllKare Medical Adhesive Wipes are available for as little as $9.
 When I went to my local pharmacy, they charged more than twice that much for the same item.
-If you don’t trust eBay, sites like AvacareMedical and ShoppinSimple have the same product for $12-$13.
+If you don’t trust eBay, sites like AvacareMedical and ShoppinSimple have the same product for $12 to $14.

 My mother, who grew up during the Great Depression, often urged me to “clip coupons” from supermarkets and pharmacies (that was back when people still relied on paper and scissors to save documents, and dinosaurs roamed the Earth).
 I resisted that for years.
 Well, now I’m finally listening to her.

 A recent quick search yielded coupons from Walgreens offering savings discounts on diabetic test strips and glucose meters.
 Walgreens also has a “weekly ad” with deals and a separate list of coupons, as does retail pharmacy chain CVS.
 Many pharmacies, supermarkets, and discount stores also have circulars and handouts that you can find if you shop in person.
 Thanks, Mom!